-There are over 60 known cancer-causing chemicals in tobacco smoke.
+Tobacco smoke contains over 60 known cancer-causing chemicals.
 Smoking harms nearly every organ in the body, causing many diseases and reducing health in general.

-The most damaging compounds in tobacco smoke include:
+The most damaging components of tobacco smoke are:

-- Tar – this is the collective term for all the various particles suspended in tobacco smoke.
-The particles contain chemicals including several cancer-causing substances.
+- Tar – this is the collective term for the various particles suspended in tobacco smoke.
+The particles contain chemicals, including several cancer-causing substances (carcinogens).
 Tar is sticky and brown, and stains teeth, fingernails and lung tissue.
-Tar contains the carcinogen benzo(a)pyrene that is known to trigger tumour development (cancer).
+Tar contains the carcinogen benzo(a)pyrene

 - Carbon monoxide – this odourless gas is fatal in large doses because it takes the place of oxygen in the blood.
-Each red blood cell contains a protein called haemoglobin – oxygen molecules are transported around the body by binding to, or hanging onto, this protein.
+Each red blood cell contains a protein called haemoglobin that transports oxygen molecules around the body.
 However, carbon monoxide binds to haemoglobin better than oxygen.
-This means that less oxygen reaches the brain, heart, muscles and other organs.
+This means that less oxygen reaches the brain, heart, muscles and other organs

-- Radioactive compounds – tobacco smoke contains radioactive compounds, which are known to be carcinogenic.
+- Radioactive compounds – tobacco smoke contains radioactive compounds that are known to be carcinogenic.

 Effects of smoking on the respiratory system